Equal Pay Violations

 But, while there are various ways that employers can defend against allegations of equal pay violations, executing an effective defense strategy – and doing so efficiently and with minimal disruption to the company’s operations – requires a skilled approach and an in-depth understanding of the pertinent statutes and case law.
 At Oberheiden P.C., we have had significant success securing favorable results for employers, including successful pre-trial results in many cases.
 With a comprehensive understanding of the law as well as the dynamics and practicalities of employee-employer litigation, we offer effective, results-oriented representation focused on protecting our business clients as cost-effectively as possible.

-Headquartered in Dallas, Texas, our firm has local counsel throughout the country.
+Our firm has local counsel throughout the country.
 We also have an affiliated team of investigators and litigation consultants, many of whom are former senior agents with the Federal Bureau of Investigation (FBI) and other federal agencies.
 As a result, we are uniquely positioned to represent employers nationwide in all aspects of employment-related litigation; and, if you need defense counsel for an equal pay claim, we can start working on your case today.

 Speak with an Employer Defense Attorney at Oberheiden P.C.

 Is your company facing allegations of providing unequal pay for equal work?
 If so, it is important that you engage experienced employer defense counsel promptly.
 For a free and confidential case assessment with a senior attorney at Oberheiden P.C., call us at 888-680-1745 or request an appointment online now.